-Participants will be invited to challenge their views and perspectives, be open to vulnerability, share from a place of personal experience and dive into explorations of the complexity of our identities, and how power and privilege play into these dynamics.
+Participants will be invited to challenge their views and perspectives, be open, share from a place of personal experience and dive into explorations of the complexity of our identities, and how power and privilege play into these dynamics.

 The course will be delivered in accessible, international English.

 This course description will be refined by the training team early in 2024.

 Some travel bursaries will be available.
 There is no charge for the training, so economic difficulties should not prevent you attending!